sharma-mohit/platform-core/docs/phase2-fluxcd-bootstrap-guide.md

-# Phase 2: FluxCD - Initial Bootstrap Guide
+# Phase 2: FluxCD - Initial Bootstrap Guide (GitHub)

-This guide details the initial, one-time steps to bootstrap FluxCD on an Azure Kubernetes Service (AKS) cluster using SSH authentication with a GitLab monorepo.
+This guide details the initial, one-time steps to bootstrap FluxCD on an Azure Kubernetes Service (AKS) cluster using SSH authentication with a GitHub monorepo.

 **For the overall FluxCD GitOps architecture, refer to [./phase2-fluxcd-architecture.md](./phase2-fluxcd-architecture.md).**
 **For ongoing operational guidance (managing components, applications, multiple clusters), refer to [./phase2-fluxcd-operational-guide.md](./phase2-fluxcd-operational-guide.md).**